Mich0165/SpotifyToExcel/README.md

 This script uses OAuth and the Spotify Web API, so you must have valid app credentials.

 The redirect URI must match exactly what you entered in your Spotify developer app settings.

+📜 License
+This project is provided under the MIT License.
+Feel free to use, modify, and share it!

+🙏 Credits
+Built using Spotipy (Spotify Web API wrapper)